marcobesier/rareskills-blog/circom-tutorial/circom-tutorial.md

 This tutorial introduces the Circom language and how to use it, along with common pitfalls.
 We will also explain a significant portion of the circomlib library in order to introduce common design patterns.

 ## A note about production use
 Circom is a fantastic tool for learning ZK-SNARKS.
 However, because it is quite low-level, there are more opportunities to accidentally add subtle bugs.
-In real applications, programmers should consider using higher [level zero knowledge programming languages](https://www.rareskills.io/post/zero-knowledge-programming-language).
+In real applications, programmers should consider using [higher level zero knowledge programming languages](https://www.rareskills.io/post/zero-knowledge-programming-language).
 You should always get an audit before deploying a smart contract that holds user funds, but this is especially true for [ZK circuits](https://www.rareskills.io/post/arithmetic-circuit), as the attack vectors are less well known.

 ## Prerequisites
 Although it is possible to program in Circom without understanding what a [Rank 1 Constraint System](https://www.rareskills.io/post/rank-1-constraint-system) is, you will have a far easier time developing a mental model of the language if you do.
 Circom is essentially an ergonomic wrapper for creating Rank 1 Constraint Systems.

 ## Installation
-Follow the steps here to [install circom](https://iden3.github.io/circom/getting-started/installation/)
+Follow the steps here to [install circom](https://iden3.github.io/circom/getting-started/installation/).

-You will also need to install [snarkjs](https://github.com/iden3/snarkjs)
+You will also need to install [snarkjs](https://github.com/iden3/snarkjs).

 ```bash
 npm install -g snarkjs@latest